A Day Trip from Dublin: The Bray to Greystones Walk

 Sunny day on the Bray to Greystones walk

-How to Get to Bray
+How to Get to Bray, Ireland

-The great thing about this Dublin day trip is how easy it is to get to and from Bray without a vehicle.
+The great thing about this Dublin day trip is how easy it is to get to Bray without a vehicle.
 There is no need to rent a car or book a tour.
 Also, it can be accomplished in half a day.
-The day I did it was a rainy morning in Dublin so instead of rushing off to start it, I visited the Book of Kells and Trinity College.
-Once I walked out of the Long Room, the sun came out to play and I made my way to Connolly Station to catch the next train to Bray.

-To get to Bray you’ll take the DART train from any DART station close to you in Dublin (Connolly, Pearse, Heuston, Tara Street) to Bray (Daly).
-A return ticket costs €6.75 and the ride will take about 45 minutes.
+The best way to get to the town of Bray is to take the DART train!
+Find the DART station close to you in Dublin (Connolly, Pearse, Heuston, Tara Street) and hop on the DART Line to Bray (Daly).

 The coastal town of Bray